 Perform a warm self-oil massage each night before bed, focusing on the these areas mentioned.
 Move from the top of the body and end at the feet to bring the energy downwards for the night.
 Rub in a circular motion on the abdomen going up on the right and down on the left.
-Use either warm Pitta Oil or organic coconut oil, if Pitta Oil is not available.
+Use either warm Pitta Oil, Brahmi Oil, or warm coconut oil.
 At least one time each week perform a full-body oil massage to help reduce stress and tension and cool the system.
-Click here for complete Abhyanga Oil Massage instructions.

 2. Keep activity low before and during menstruation.

 Menstruation is naturally a time of low energy and slowing down.
 A couple days before the menstruation all the way until day 3-4 of bleeding, activity should be kept low.
 Exercise, Yoga, excessive working, excessive talking, jumping, jogging and any other strenuous activities should be completely avoided at this time and the energy should be focused inward.

 3. Practice Supta Badhakonasana (reclined butterfly) before and during menstruation.

 This nourishing supine posture should be practiced supported with pillows or a bolster each day before and during menstruation.
 This restorative posture not only allows space and movement in the lower abdomen area, but also works on the liver and spleen channels which are usually disrupted and depleted during a Pitta menstrual imbalance.
 Practice this posture for a minimum of 5-10 minutes daily, or as often as needed.